OblonDATA-IO/vue-marquee/docs/examples/README.md

 # Examples

-## Explanation
+## Mechanism

 Vue Marquee makes use of a visual illusion that achieves the scrolling effect.
-The inner element moves along the x-axis (for horizontal marquee) or the y-axis (for vertical marquee) only.
+The inner element moves along the x-axis (for horizontal marquees) or the y-axis (for vertical marquees) and get restarted once it reaches second half.

 It involves no DOM manipulation.
 CSS transform composition layer is engaged efficient GPU rendering.